lVlyke/starfield-mod-loader/README.md

 ### Backup/restore plugin order

 You can backup and restore the plugin load order using the buttons at the top right of the plugins list.
-Pressing the "Restore Plugin Backup" button will show a list of all available plugin order backups that can be restored.
+Selecting the "Create Plugin Backup" option will allow you to create a new plugin order backup.
+Selecting the "Restore Plugin Backup" option will show a list of all available plugin order backups that can be restored.
 You can also export the plugin order in a plugins.txt-compatible format using the "Export Plugins List" button.

+Note that any plugins in a backup that are not currently in the active plugin list will not be re-added.

 ## Config file management

-If you enabled the **Manage Config/INI Files** option for your profile, you will be able to select the "Config" option from the dropdown at the top of the Plugins list.
+If you have enabled the **Manage Config/INI Files** option for your profile, you will be able to select the "Config" option from the dropdown at the top of the Plugins list.
 From this section you can edit your profile-specific config/INI files.

 If profile-managed config/INI files are disabled, you will see an option in the "Actions" section to view external config files if any are found.

+### Backup/restore config files

+You can backup and restore the current config file values using the buttons at the top right of the Config file management section.
+Selecting the "Create Config Backup" option will allow you to create a new config file backup.
+Selecting the "Restore Config Backup" option will show a list of all available config file backups that can be restored.

+## Save file management

+If you have enabled the **Manage Save Files** option for your profile, you will be able to select the "Saves" option from the dropdown at the top of the Plugins list.
+From this section you can manage your profile-specific save files.

 ## Activate your mods